-(1) "Naked names" include all those that fail to satisfy provisions stipulated in Article 11 of the Code, which states general requirements of availability, and in addition, if published before 1931, that were unaccompanied by a description, definition, or indication (Arts.
+9) "Naked names" include all those that fail to satisfy provisions stipulated in Article 11 of the Code, which states general requirements of availability, and in addition, if published before 1931, that were unaccompanied by a description, definition, or indication (Arts.
 12, 16), and if published after 1930, that lacked accompanying statement of characters purporting to serve for differentiation of the taxon, or definite bibliographic reference to such a statement, or that were not proposed expressly as replacement (nom. subst.) of a pre-existing available name (Art.
 13,a).
-Examples of "naked names" are: among species-group taxa, Valvulina mixta PARKER & Jones, 1865 (=Cribrobulimina mixta Cushman, 1927, available and valid); among genus-group taxa, Orbitolinopsis SILVESTRI, 1932 (=Orbitolinopsis Henson, 1948, available but classed as invalid junior synonym of Orbitolina D'Orbigny, 1850); among familygroup taxa, Aequilateralidae D'ORBIGNY,
+Examples of "naked names" are: among species-group taxa, Valvulina mixta PARKER & JONES, 1865 (=Cribrobulimina mixta Cushman, 1927, available and valid); among genus-group taxa, Orbitolinopsis Silvestri, 1932 (=Orbitolinopsis HENSON, 1948, available but classed as invalid junior synonym of Orbitolina d'Orbigny, 1850); among familygroup taxa, Aequilateralidae D'ORBIGNY, 1846 (lacking type-genus), Hélicostègues

-1846 (lacking type-genus), Hélicostègues D'Orbigny, 1826 (vernacular not latinized by later authors, Art.
-11,e,iii), Poteriocrinidae Austin & Austin, 1843 (=fam.
-Poteriocrinoidea Austin & Austin, 1842) (neither 1843 or 1842 names complying with Art.
+D'ORBIGNY, 1826 (vernacular not latinized by later authors, Art.
+11,e,iii), Poteriocrinidae AUSTIN & AUSTIN, 1843 (=fam.
+Poteriocrinoidea AUSTIN & AUSTIN, 1842) (neither 1843 or 1842 names complying with Art.
 11,e, which states that "a family-group name must, when first published, be based on the name then valid for a contained genus," such valid name in the case of this family being Poteriocrinites MILLER, 1821).

-(2) "Denied names" include all those that are defined by the Code (Art.
+10) "Denied names" include all those that are defined by the Code (Art.
 32,c) as incorrect original spellings.
-Examples are: Specific names, nova-zelandica, mülleri, 10-brachiatus; generic name, M'Coyia, Størmerella, Römerina, Westgårdia; family name, Růžičkinidae.
+Examples are: Specific names, nova-zelandica, mülleri, 10-brachiatus; generic names, M'Coyia, Størmerella, Römerina, Westgårdia; family name, Růžičkinidae.
 Uncorrected "imperfect names" are "denied names" and unavailable, whereas corrected "imperfect names" are available.

-(3) "Impermissible names" include all those employed for alleged genus-group taxa other than genus and subgenus (Art.
-42,a) (e.g., supraspecific divisions of subgenera), and all those published after 1930 that are unaccompanied by definite fixation of a type-species (Art.
+11) "Impermissible names" include all those employed for alleged genus-group taxa other than genus and subgenus (Art.
+42,a) (e.g., supraspecific divisions of subgenera), and all those published after 1930 that are unaccompanied by definite fixation of a type species (Art.
 13,b).
-Examples of impermissible names are: Martellispirifer GATINAUD, 1949, and Mirtellispirifer GATI-NAUD, 1949, indicated respectively as a section and subsection of the subgenus Cyrtospirifer; Fusarchaias Reichel, 1949, without definitely fixed type-species (=Fusarchaias Reichel, 1952, with F. bermudezi designated as type-species).
+Examples of impermissible names are: Martellispirifer GATINAUD, 1949, and Mirtellispirifer GATI-NAUD, 1949, indicated respectively as a section and subsection of the subgenus Cyrtospirifer; Fusarchaias REICHEL, 1949, without definitely fixed type species (=Fusarchaias REICHEL, 1952, with F. bermudezi designated as type species).

-(4) "Null names" include all those that are defined by the Code (Art.
+12) "Null names" include all those that are defined by the Code (Art.
 33,b) as incorrect subsequent spellings, which are any changes of original spelling not demonstrably intentional.
 Such names are found in all ranks of taxa.

-(5) "Forgotten names" are defined (Art.
+13) "Forgotten names" are defined (Art.
 23,b) as senior synonyms that have remained unused in primary zoological literature for more than 50 years.
 Such names are not to be used unless so directed by ICZN.

-Latin designations for the discussed groups of unavailable zoological names are as follows: (1) nomina nuda (sing., nomen nudum, abbr., nom. nud.), (2) nomina negata (nomen negatum, nom. neg.), (3) nomina vetita (nomen vetitum, nom. vet.), (4) nomina nulla (nomen nullum, nom. null.), (5) nomina oblita (nomen oblitum, nom. oblit.).
+Latin designations for the discussed groups of unavailable zoological names are as follows: 9) nomina nuda (sing., nomen nudum, abbr., nom. nud.), 10) nomina negata (nomen negatum, nom. neg.), 11) nomina vetita (nomen vetitum, nom. vet.), 12) nomina nulla (nomen nullum, nom. null.), 13) nomina oblita (nomen oblitum, nom. oblit.).